 Last January 23, 2016, 208 youth delegates from different parts of the Philippines gathered at SMX Convention Center Manila, Pasay City to discuss the vital importance of the youth in combating climate change anchored on COP 21.
 The first Environmental Youth Conference 2016 (EYC 2016), through seven illustrious speakers, delivered messages of hope and inspiration to the youth on developing youth-driven action plans for climate change.
 EYC 2016 spearheaded in launching a sustainable Climate Youth Movement where the youth can support and interact with one another to foster stronger and more effective collaborations.

 On its second year, the University of the Philippines Society of Human Settlements Planners (UP HSP SOC), with the Department of Community and Environmental Resource Planning (DCERP), present Environmental Youth Conference 2017 to be held on October 21, 2017, Saturday at M.K.Tan Hall, Bayanihan Center, Pasig City.
 EYC 2017 continues its legacy to engage the youth in the ongoing battle with climate change.

 If you are 16-28 years old and you have a passion for the environment, this conference is for you!
-Register at http://bit.ly/2rgfvKl.
+Register at https://bit.ly/2rgfvKl.
 You can also follow EYC 2017 through Facebook (fb.com/eycph2017).
-For questions and other inquiries, feel free to contact Nycole R. Jabar (0914292074) or through [email protected]gmail.com.
+For questions and other inquiries, feel free to contact Nycole R. Jabar (0914292074) or through email@example.com.
 Don’t miss out on this chance to join a national youth gathering for our environment!